If your gynecologist has prescribed Leuprolide acetate (Lupron Depot®) to treat your endometriosis, please read the following important information.

-- Vitamin D: It is recommended that teens take 600 IU’s (international units) of vitamin D every day.
+- Vitamin D: It is recommended that girls take 600 IU (international units) of vitamin D every day.
 Vitamin D is a pill that can be taken with calcium.

 - Your first period on Leuprolide acetate: Please be aware that you may have a heavy and painful period during the first 4–6 weeks after your first Lupron Depot® shot.
-After that, you will probably not have anymore vaginal bleeding as long as you take the add–back therapy at the same time each day.
+After that, you will likely not have any more vaginal bleeding as long as you take the add–back therapy at the same time each day.

 - Appointments to get your follow–up injection: Make sure you make your appointment on a day that your gynecologist sees patients.

-- Improvement in pain: It usually takes about 2–3 months to see an improvement in symptoms (while on Leuprolide acetate and add–back therapy).
+- It usually takes about 2–3 months to see an improvement in symptoms (while on Leuprolide acetate and add–back therapy).